tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3026/Week 1 - Introduction, Mechatronic Fundamental and Transformers.md

 *Working principle:*
 1. When current in the primary coil changes being alternating in nature, a changing magnetic field is produced.
-2. This changing magnetic field gets associated with the secondary through the soft iron core.
+2. This changing magnetic field gets coupled with the secondary through the soft iron core, forming a magnetic circuit.
 3. Hence magnetic flux linked with the secondary coil changes.
 4. Which induces EMF in the secondary coil.